-Professor Mullenix is an elected member of the American Law Institute, serving as the Associate Reporter for the Restatement of the Law Governing Lawyers, a consultative member of the Transnational Rules of Civil Procedure project and the Complex Litigation Project.
-In addition, Professor Mullenix is an elected Fellow of the American Bar Foundation, the Texas Bar Foundation, and the International Association of Procedural Law.
+Professor Mullenix is an elected Life Member of the American Law Institute, serving as the Associate Reporter for the Restatement of the Law Governing Lawyers, a consultative member of the Transnational Rules of Civil Procedure project and the Complex Litigation Project.
+In addition, Professor Mullenix is an elected Fellow of the American Bar Foundation, a Life Member of the Texas Bar Foundation, and the International Association of Procedural Law.
 Professor Mullenix is the author or co-author of nineteen books including Leading Cases in Civil Procedure (2d ed.
 2012); Mass Tort Litigation (2d ed.
 2008); Federal Courts in the Twenty-First Century (3d ed.
 2007); State Class Action Practice and Procedure (2000); ALI Restatement Third, The Law Governing Lawyers (2000); Understanding Federal Courts (1998; 2d ed.
 2015); and Moore's Federal Practice (2d and 3d Eds.).
 For over 20 years, Professor Mullenix has been a contributing writer for Preview of Supreme Court Cases and a regular columnist for the National Law Journal.
 She has written hundreds of articles published in The Chicago Legal Forum, Cornell Law Review, Georgetown University Law Journal, Harvard Law Review, Michigan Law Review, Minnesota Law Review, Stanford Law Review, University of Pennsylvania Law Review, Northwestern Law Review, Texas Law Review, and Vanderbilt Law Review, as well as numerous other journals.
 Courts throughout the United States have cited Professor Mullenix's articles on procedure and complex litigation.